ahmadiehsan/personal_docs/docs/software/system_development/oop/principles/least_knowledge_principle.md

 <img src="image3.jpg" style="width:4.23438in" />

-The Principle of Least Knowledge guides us to reduce the interactions between objects to just a few close “friends.”
+The Principle of Least Knowledge guides us to reduce the interactions between objects to just a few close "friends."

 It means when you are designing a system, for any object, be careful of the number of classes it interacts with and also how it comes to interact with those classes.